Counting conjugacy classes in groups with contracting elements

 In particular, this holds for Right angled Artin or Coxeter group with the standard word metric, provided that the group is not virtually a product of nontrivial groups.

-\end{enumerate} \end{cor} \begin{rem} As mentioned in Examples \ref{mainexamples}, the smooth manifold analogue of (1) is due to Knieper \cite{Knieper2}.
+\end{enumerate} \end{cor} \begin{rem} As mentioned in Examples \ref{mainexamples}, the analogue of (1) for smooth manifolds of non-positive curvature is due to Knieper \cite{Knieper2}.
 His method uses conformal densities on the boundary, whereas our methods are completely geometric and elementary and do not involve any measure theory.

-The formula with the pointed length is immediate by \ref{mainthm}.
-But for the stable length, it needs an additional ingredient that for \textit{every} rank-1 element, its stable length coincides with pointed length up to a uniform error.
+The formula for algebraic length is immediate by \ref{mainthm}.
+But for the stable length, it needs an additional ingredient that for \textit{every} rank-1 element, its stable length coincides with algebraic length up to a uniform error.
 This might not be true in other classes of groups. \end{rem}

-Given a relatively hyperbolic group $(G, \mathcal P)$, a \textit{hyperbolic} element by definition is an infinite order element not conjuated into any subgroup in $\mathcal P$.
-For a hyperbolic element, we note that the stable length coincides with pointed length, up to a uniform error.
-Then the following corollary follows.
+Given a relatively hyperbolic group $(G, \mathcal P)$, a \textit{hyperbolic} element is by definition an infinite order element not conjugated into any subgroup in $\mathcal P$.
+For a hyperbolic element, we note that the stable length coincides with algebraic length, up to a uniform error.
+We thus obtain the following corollary.